hoanganhduc/hoanganhduc.github.io/_posts/2018-05-26-some-notes-on-installing-and-using-arch-linux.md

 This project provides some scripts to download the assets for a recorded presentation, and assemble them into a single video suitable for archive or upload to other video hosting sites.
 </blockquote>

+## Import history from Vivaldi

+We use the same idea described in [this page](https://forum.vivaldi.net/topic/24617/import-from-vivaldi-to-firefox/11).
+In Arch Linux, Vivaldi's history is stored at `$HOME/.config/vivaldi/Default/`, and just simply copy `History` and `History-journal` to the folder `$HOME/.config/google-chrome/Default` where Google Chrome's history is stored.
+Since Vivaldi and Chrome are all Chromium-based browsers, their histories are pretty much interchangeable.
+Then, if you want to import the history to Firefox, you can now import it from Google Chrome instead of Vivaldi.